Living in the UK

 If you are an EU national, it is easy to move hospitals.
 However, you should complete your contract as agreed before moving on.

 have to sponsor your work permit and visa.

 I am going alone with my child.
 Is there childcare available?

 Some hospitals have childcare facilities.
 However, there can be a waiting list for places.
 Each candidate's personal circumstances are reviewed prior to arrival and a personalized and detailed plan for UK integration is outlined.
-After the personalized integration plan is formed, it is our job to ensure that everything is in place for the candidate when they arrive.
+After the personalized integration plan is formed, it is our job to ensure that everything is in place prior to arrival.

 Department for Education http://www.education.gov.uk/childrenandyoungpeople/earlylearningandchildcare